spgreen/eduroam-freeradius-docker/README.md

 ###Setting Up and Running your eduroam IdP FreeRADIUS Server:

+    Initial Setup:

+    	1. Pull the spgreen/freeradius-eduroam Docker image from docker hub:

+	        ># docker pull spgreen/freeradius-eduroam

+	    2. Download the spgreen/eduroam-freeradius-docker package from the release page

+	    3. Extract the package and enter into the directory:

+	    	># tar xvf v1.0.1.tar.gz; cd eduroam-freeradius-docker-1.0.1

+	    4. If you need to edit configuration files, do so now and then continue to Step 5 - "Build the Docker Image".
+	    	Otherwise head to Step 6 - "Configuration"

     Build the Docker Image:

-        1. Build the Docker image from the Dockerfile using the build_eduroamFreeRADIUS.sh script
+        5. Build the Docker image from the Dockerfile using the build_eduroamFreeRADIUS.sh script

         	># ./build_eduroamFreeRADIUS.sh